Garden Renovation Costs

 Another option is plastic decking, durable and low maintenance but more costly and frequently less appealing.
 The final option is composite decking.

 This is weather-resistant, will last for decades, and is very easy to maintain.
-While they are expensive, it is possible to find and buy low-cost composite decking.
+While they are expensive, finding and buying low-cost composite decking is possible.

 A 15-metre square deck will set you back between £1,000 and £2,000.
 Before planning, carefully consider the advantages and disadvantages of each decking style.
 Remember that if you are looking for cheap garden renovations, this may eventually cost you more long-term if it needs to be replaced.